ClimenteA/pyvan/README.md

 # pyvan
-IN PROGRESS - pack/freeze your scripts into runnable applications
+IN PROGRESS - pack/freeze your scripts into runnable applications, in order to easly distribute python applications

 ## SUMMARY
 <br>